JBlitzar/pd-usb-uvc/README.md

 - **Delta frames:** 4-59ms (varies depending on size of delta)
 - **Target:** 100ms per frame (10 FPS)

 With 25% keyframe rate, we achieve ~9 FPS average with occasional stutters on keyframes.
-More loop unrolling would lead to exponential diminishing returns.
+More loop unrolling would lead to exponential diminishing returns; you're not going to notice -2.5ms on 115ms keyframes.

 Run it at 7fps if you don't like the stutters, I guess.